Ramya2946/LAN_BasedInsiderAttack/LANBasedInsiderAttack.md

 ![Screenshot (316)](https://user-images.githubusercontent.com/123251017/227992069-07281334-6560-4d1d-9ec2-75ed34fc4da7.png)

-- Then we select our host ip and add it to the target.
-And choose ARP poisoning from MITM
+- Select host ip address and add it to the target.
+- Choose ARP poisoning from MITM

-- Now open a web page in the victims machine.
-And enter the login credentials.
+- Now open a web page in the victims machine and enter the login credentials.

 ![Screenshot (318)](https://user-images.githubusercontent.com/123251017/227992948-c496d7db-8f29-4fa4-a2ab-92254b552b02.png)

-- Now when the victim enters the login credentials we can see the USER & PASS in the attackers window.
+- Whenictim enters the login credentials, we can see the USER & PASS are captured.

 ![Screenshot (319)](https://user-images.githubusercontent.com/123251017/227993599-21b69ce9-1cf6-4f9b-9be1-5ba2b9bc73f2.png)